Bug #14692

 After 5 years still not in core?
 Are there any reasons why not?

-Updated by Thorben Kapp over 2 years ago
+Updated by Thorben Nissen over 13 years ago

 I also noticed this problem and tried to solve it the last two days.
 I use also TYPO3 4.4.4, PHP 5.2.4 Apache 2.2.8.
 I wanted to switch from mod_php to php via fcgid and ran into this issue.